Andre601/mkdocs-materialx/docs/browser-support.md

 # Browser support

-Material for MkDocs goes at great lengths to support the largest possible range of browsers while retaining the simplest possibilities for customization via modern CSS features like [custom properties] and [mask images].
+MaterialX for MkDocs goes at great lengths to support the largest possible range of browsers while retaining the simplest possibilities for customization via modern CSS features like [custom properties] and [mask images].